 Journal assignment #2:

-Find an example of “slave music” in a film.
+Find an example of a slave song in a film.

 Is it diegetic or non-diegetic?